-For each amount listed in the detail, the narrative should show how the amounts were calculated, for both grant and matching (if applicable) funds; i.e., include calculations, unit costs or breakdown of costs.
+For each amount listed in the budget detail, the budget narrative should show how the amounts were calculated, for both grant and matching (if applicable) funds; i.e., include calculations, unit costs or breakdown of costs.

 Matching funds must be at least one third of the total grant.
 Match does not have to be a line item or section match; it is an overall total amount of matching funds.